Learn How to Make Soap at the Soapmaking Studio in San Diego County, California

 Intermediate Hot Process Soapmaking

 Soapmaking 105 is an intermediate-level soapmaking class to teach students to make bars of soap using the hot process soapmaking method.
+The hot process soapmaking method is beneficial in achieving truer scents and using less scent material.
 Particular emphasis is placed on the safety of hot process soapmaking.
 Each student receives a bar of hot process soap made during the class.

 Prerequisite: Soapmaking 101 or 1 year of experience (at least 5 batches of soap).